 I am a steward of stories.
 Whether in words or photographs, I live for the unguarded, real moments that shows me what is, that ground me in the joy and beauty of the present.
 Words—particularly those pecked out onto my 1930s Royal Aristocrat typewriter—are cathartic.
 This is the way I see my world and the people, places, and things in it.
 Plus, it was the one thing I was always really good at and never failed.
 Math?
 Forget about it.
 Art?
 I have angst…as an artist does.
 But words?
 They are my constant.

 I joke that journalism gives me the excuse to ask as many questions as I want without getting in trouble.
-I’m a two on the enneagram, but some days, my insatiable thirst to know makes me wonder if I'm actually a five.
+I’m a four on the enneagram, but some days, my insatiable thirst to know makes me wonder if I'm actually a five.
 As a journalist and freelance digital + print content writer, I’m on the search for the next story—notebook filled with questions, trusty fountain pen in my pocket, and a fresh typewriter ribbon wound tight.
 But don’t worry, I still use a computer.

 GET TO KNOW THE writer